Blizter/dotfiles/README.md

 # dotfiles
 set of dotfiles to configure my environments.
-This repo is part of my decision to go further with my terminal-based wrkflow as explained in this (article)[https://erichammel.xyz/posts/going-terminal-based/] on my blog
+This repo is part of my decision to go further with my terminal-based wrkflow as explained in this (article)[https://erichammel.xyz/posts/going-terminal-based/] on my blog.

 ## Pre-req
 `install.sh` will install the packages I need, once done install oh-my-bash this way:
 ```bash
     export OSH="$HOME/.dotfiles/oh-my-bash"; sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmybash/oh-my-bash/master/tools/install.sh)"